 If you’d like assistance in your diamond search, please reach out to our diamond experts who would be happy to help you source diamonds and review them.

-As the diamond size goes up and the number of options narrows, its much more useful for you to contact us directly.
+We have an article dedicated to the best places to buy engagement rings.
+But as the diamond size goes up and the number of options narrows, its much more useful for you to contact us directly.
 We will be able to help you navigate the different options and determine the path where you will maximize your value while getting the best possible ring.

 With a 3 Carat Diamond Ring, you have increased flexibility and options because of a larger budget and carat weight.
 While Blue Nile and James Allen still have amazing advantages built into their business model, with the increased budget, other factors come into play.